At a Glance

 - St. Ambrose School is a fully accredited Catholic school in The Archdiocese of Galveston-Houston servicing children in Pre-K3 through eighth grade.

-St. Ambrose Catholic School (SAS) is an equal opportunity, fully accredited school, housing grades pre-k through eighth.
-St. Ambrose Catholic School admits all students to the rights, privileges, programs and activities made available to the student body.
+St. Ambrose School (SAS) is an equal opportunity, fully accredited school, housing grades pre-k through eighth.
+St. Ambrose School admits all students to the rights, privileges, programs and activities made available to the student body.
 The school does not discriminate on the basis of race, color, age, national or ethnic origin in the administration of its admission, loan, athletic, or scholarship programs.
 The school adheres to the policies stipulated by the Archdiocese of Galveston-Houston.